 An SMT component is usually smaller than its through-hole counterpart because it has either smaller leads or no leads at all.

 The three key steps in surface-mount technology are paste, place, and reflow.

 In the first step, solder paste must be accurately placed onto a PCB with the aid of a stencil printer, which deposits the paste into the pattern of the circuit.

 Next, the electronic components are precisely placed onto the board using a manual or automatic pick and place machine.

 Finally, the solder paste must be heated until it melts and forms strong and reliable joints between the components and the surface of the board.
 This is accomplished through the use of a reflow oven which heats the solder to the proper temperature and then cools it down to a solid again.
-Alternately, a Vapor Phase machine can accomplish the same goal using a newer technology.

 In some instances, a mixed technology board with both SMD and through-hole components will be required.
 To solder the through-hole components on a mixed technology board, a wave solder machine or selective solder machine may be required.